killermann/facilitator-cards/content/cards/red-team-vs-blue-team.md

 ---

-Appoint (randomly or strategically) members of your group to be on the "Red Team," and play devil's advocates to your current plans.
-What flaws do they see?
+Designate (randomly or strategically) some members of your group to be on the "Red Team," and play devil's advocates to your current plans.
+Empower them to point out the flaws they see.
 What vulnerabilities can they exploit?
-What responses does Blue Team have in light of these issues?
+What responses does the Blue Team (believers in the current plan) have to the issues they surface?